 Pen Display Case

 Rounding out the selections from Levenger’s is the Point of View Pen Case.
-I got one this past Christmas and love it.
+I got one two years ago and love it.
 Imagine having your 10 favorite fine writing instruments on display for everyone to see.

 Bourbon Barrel Pen

 I own several Bourbon Barrel Pens.
 They have a wide selection as you will see on their site.
 The ones I have are roller balls with a magnetic cap.
 Remove the cap by pulling.
 While you write, store the cap on the other end of the pen…also magnetized.
 Having nice pens makes handwriting more fun!

 Galaxy Watch4 or Watch5 Smartwatch

 After thinking about it for quite a while, I made the leap to a smartwatch a little over a year ago.
 The thing I heard about the Galaxy 4 was this: “Well, if your phone is a Samsung Galaxy 21, it’s a no-brainer, but other than that…”

 Well, guess what?
 My phone is a Samsung Galaxy 21.
 There are things about the watch that make it work well with a Samsung phone, such as the use of Samsung Health.
 Realize, the smartwatch isn’t a substitute for the phone.
 At least, the plan I have requires the watch to be nearby for phone calls, texts, email, etc.

 So, if you still have to have the phone, why do you need the watch?
 That’s the question I pondered for quite a while.
 Here are my thoughts:

 - Phone calls and texts.
 When the phone rings, you can see who is calling without accessing your phone.
 Accept or reject the call with a gesture.
 You can read the text straight from your wrist and respond through the watch.